nortal/araneaframework/lib/Readme.txt

 - ./optional/commons-fileupload-1.1.1.jar is required by the framework's file upload filter.
 - ./optional/commons-io-1.2 is required by commons-fileupload
-- ./optional/commons-logging.jar is required for building the framework with java 1.3 and running the sample applications on Jetty.
+- ./buildtime/commons-logging.jar is required for building the framework with java 1.3 and actually running the sample applications on Jetty.
 *****************************************************************************

 *****************************************************************************